GarethWoodman/GarethWoodman/README.md

 - Swipe And Shop - A shopping application which uses the MERN Stack (MongoDB, Express, React, NodeJS).
 The aim is to allow users to buy and sell items using an easy to use interface.
 - Code Reviews - As part of Makers Alumni I practice regular code reviews to ensure I am tackling problems in the most efficent way
 - Tech Tests - Through a range of resources I practice my coding skills regularly, keeping in-line with SOLID principles and up to date with the latest technologies

+## Experience
+### John Brown Media - Support Analyst
+Summary:
+John Brown Media; one of the world's largest content marketing agencies.
+Creates multichannel content for various brands, with services including social media, film and audio, mobile.

+Role Profile:
+Providing technical support & liaising with the Dentsu Aegis Network to support users across multiple branches around the world.
+Helping set up colour profiles and work stations to maximize practicality and creativity for users working on publications & other media.